jkrh/kvms/README.md

   for the debugger connection.
 - Install more kvm virtual machines inside your host system emulation to see some more work the hypervisor is doing.
+- Work with the kernel under oss/linux, hyp

 Testing on the virt platform: